J. W. Legge: Early life

-Legge was born at 18 Beaver Street, East Malvern, Victoria the only child of Congregationalist Rev. George Alexander Williamson Legge (1871 – 22 March 1931) and his second wife Florence Legge, née Laver.
+Legge was born at 18 Beaver Street, Malvern East, Victoria, the only child of Congregationalist Rev. George Alexander Williamson Legge (1871 – 22 March 1931) and his second wife Florence Legge, née Laver.
 He was educated at Geelong College and the University of Melbourne, completing his BSc in absentia in 1938.

-Shortly before his graduation, he moved to Sydney to work under Dr M. Rudolf "Rudi" Lemberg at the Kolling Institute of Medical Research under a grant from the National Health and Medical Research Council (NH&MRC) studying blood pigment metabolism.
+Shortly before his graduation, he moved to Sydney to work under Dr M. Rudolf "Rudi" Lemberg at the Kolling Institute of Medical Research under a grant from the National Health and Medical Research Council (NHMRC) studying blood pigment metabolism.
 Their research resulted in their successful book Hematin Compounds and Bile Pigments being published in 1949.
 As a director of the biochemical research laboratories, Lemberg appointed Legge in 1937.
 "Those were the days of the threat of Nazism.
 Legge the Marxist and Lemberg the social democrat argued through the historical antagonism of ideologies to form a united front of two.
 Lemberg's pleasure at finding someone who spoke the same language and Legge's respect for his intellect developed into an understanding and affection that was life-long."